Earth | Water | Fire | Air | Aether

 Earth, Water, Fire, Air, and Aether – the Five Great Elements or Pancha Maha Bhuta that constitute everything on this planet – are intricately interconnected and exist in a delicate harmony.
 Most of our individualized actions, including agriculture, tend to disturb this harmony.
 Our view is toward embracing, understanding, respecting, and maintaining the elemental harmony.

 At Vrindavan Farm, all the work – nurture of the land, trees, fruits, & herbs, is by hand – the hands of the Indigenous folk of our community, & ours.
-Combining indigenous wisdom with modern day knowledge, our practices are slow, deliberate, and eco-centric – working to enrich the land.
+Combining indigenous wisdom, modern day knowledge and messages from the earth, our practices are slow, deliberate, and eco-centric – working to enrich the land.

 Nurturing four beautiful indigenous cows, the Mother of our land, keeps the nutrient cycles intact and enhances the biological fertility of soil.
 Fermented teas as feeds, celestially harmonious sows, preserving heirloom seeds and native crop diversity, crop rotation & companion planting, using simple stone bunds and biomass to aid water retention are just a few examples of how we have weaved in some new ideas into ancient, time-tested methods – slowly building a self-sustained, diverse, healthy, and holistic food forest.
 Through practice, we aim to spread within our community a return to the ancient art of harmonious farming.